zismalna/DevOps_online_Odesa_2021Q4/module4/task4.4/README.md

 ### Part 2

 Building the network, including 2 subnets, and 2 DNS zones: 192.168.0.0/24 for epam1.com, and 192.168.1.0/24 for epam2.com.
-Two DNS servers serve the respective zones, and the router *gw* provides the L3 cummunication between networks.
+Two DNS servers serve the respective zones, and the router *gw* provides the L3 communication between networks.

 ![Network topology](./images/dns_network.png "Network")